 The likelihood that someone with a positive test result will develop cancer is affected not only by the presence of the gene mutation, but also by other modifying factors that can affect the penetrance of the mutation (e.g., environmental exposures, personal behaviors) or by the presence or absence of mutations in other genes.

-Clinical utility (how the results of the diagnostic test will be used to change management of the patient and whether these changes in management lead to clinically important improvements in health outcomes)
+Clinical utility is how the results of the diagnostic test will be used to change management of the patient and whether these changes in management lead to clinically important improvements in health outcomes.

-Medical Policy Reference Manual policy 2.04.92, General Approach to Evaluating the Utility of Genetic Panels, outlines criteria that can be used to evaluate the clinical utility of cancer panels.
+Related policy General Approach to Evaluating the Utility of Genetic Panels (See Related Policies) outlines criteria that can be used to evaluate the clinical utility of cancer panels.
 The following criteria can be used to evaluate the clinical utility of cancer susceptibility panel testing:

 Identifying a person with a genetic mutation that confers a high risk of developing cancer could lead to changes in clinical management and improved health outcomes.
 There are well-defined clinical guidelines on the management of patients who are identified as having a high-risk hereditary cancer syndrome.
 Changes in clinical management could include modifications in cancer surveillance, specific risk-reducing measures (e.g., prophylactic surgery), and treatment guidance (e.g., avoidance of certain exposures).
 In addition, other at-risk family members could be identified.

 On the other hand, identifying mutations that have intermediate or low penetrance is of limited clinical utility.
 Clinical management guidelines for patients found to have one of these mutations are not well-defined.
 In addition, there is a potential for harm, in that the diagnosis of an intermediate- or low-risk mutation may lead to undue psychological stress and unnecessary prophylactic surgical intervention.